Mobile version testing

 - Mobilesuffix to the project name

-- 4.Change the window width to 400 in the project settings
+- 4.Change the screen size to "Mobile" in the project settings

 Duplicate the project and change its name

 You can choose a mobile option when creating a new test

 or change to mobile screen size in test settings.

 Run tests with smaller mobilewindow width